MorbusBanane/autologin/README.md

 #HELP NEEDED
 ============
-The goal is to load a game start page, extract the input fields for username and password, set them correctly and submit to start the game.
-After a waiting period (for example 1 minute), a controlled logout is to be carried out by carrying out the steps provided for this purpose.
+The goal is to load a (game) start page, extract the input fields for username and password, set them correctly and submit to launch the page as an authenticated user.
+After a waiting period (e.g. 1 minute), a controlled logout is to be performed by carrying out the steps provided for this purpose.

-Ziel ist es, eine Spiel-Startseite zu laden, extrahieren der eingabefelder für username und das  password, diese korrekt zu setzen und abzuschicken, um das Spiel zu starten.
+Ziel ist es, eine (Spiel-)Startseite zu laden, extrahieren der Eingabefelder für Username und das Password, diese korrekt zu setzen und abzuschicken, um sich einzuloggen.
 Nach einer Wartezeit (z.B.
-1 Minute) soll ein kontrolliertes Ausloggen durch Durchführen der dafür vorgesehenen Schritte erfolgen.
+1 Minute) soll ein kontrolliertes Ausloggen per Durchführen der dafür vorgesehenen Schritte erfolgen.

 Problems:
 =========